ceph/ceph/doc/cephadm/service-management.rst

 Cephadm supports disabling the automated deployment and removal of daemons on a per service basis.
 The CLI supports two commands for this.

+In order to fully remove a service, see :ref:`orch-rm`.

 Disabling automatic management of daemons
 -----------------------------------------